AlphaDDA: Strategies for Adjusting the Playing Strength of a Fully Trained AlphaZero System to a Suitable Human Training Partner: AlphaDDA

 \subsection{AlphaDDA2}

-AlphaDDA2 changes its skill by Damaging the DNN using dropout.
-Dropout means ignoring some units selected at random and is generally used while training a DNN to avoid overfitting.
+AlphaDDA2 changes its skill by damaging the DNN using dropout.
+Dropout refers to ignoring some units selected at random and is generally used while training a DNN to avoid overfitting.
 In AlphaDDA2, dropout is used to damage the DNN.
 In other words, AlphaDDA2 is AlphaZero with the DNN damaged by dropout.
 The damaged DNN provides a more inaccurate output.
-Consequently, AlphaDDA2 becomes weaker by the inaccurate output.
-The larger probability of dropout causes more inaccurate outputs and makes AlphaDDA2 weaker.
+Consequently, AlphaDDA2 becomes weaker owing to the inaccurate output.
+A larger probability of dropout causes more inaccurate outputs and makes AlphaDDA2 weaker.

-AlphaDDA2 changes the probability of the dropout $P_\mathrm{drop}$ according to the value calculated by the DNN with $P_\mathrm{drop} = 0$.
+AlphaDDA2 changes the probability of dropout $P_\mathrm{drop}$ according to the value calculated by the DNN with $P_\mathrm{drop} = 0$.
 The value is calculated by the DNN not damaged by the dropout.
-The dropout is inserted to full-connected layers in the value and the policy heads as shown in Fig. \ref{fig:network_dropout}. $P_\mathrm{drop}$ changes with the mean value $\bar{v}_n$ as following equations:
+The dropout is inserted into the fully connected layers in the value and policy heads, as shown in Fig. \ref{fig:network_dropout}. $P_\mathrm{drop}$ changes with the mean value $\bar{v}_n$ as follows: